 The Highs and the Lows

 Social Engagers can experience highs and lows – sometimes within a matter of minutes.
 Their Extraversion can push their Turbulent need for success into overdrive.
 Meanwhile, their Turbulent personality trait can trigger almost instant self-doubt.
 Although these types are capable of taking quick action in a way that seems decisive, they may find themselves plagued by uncertainty afterward.

 As they grow, many Social Engagers learn how to use this unusual combination of traits to their advantage.
 Their Extraversion can help them move past the self-doubt that comes with the Turbulent trait, enabling them to expand their comfort zones even when it isn’t easy.
 Meanwhile, their Turbulent trait can help them to be more considerate in their boldness.
 The result is that these personality types can hold many contradictory traits in harmony, being both fun and responsible, active and reflective.

 45% of Social Engagers say they look at fear as something they must overcome.
 This puts them on par with their Assertive counterparts (People Masters).

-This push and pull between ambition and alarm, impulse and caution, highs and lows can itself be quite stressful, but it’s all part of this Strategy’s charm.
-These personality types are often restless in pursuit of their goals to improve their circumstances, but show their passion by indulging their desires through some earned fun (and maybe shopping for something impressive).
-Social Engagers work hard at their personal and professional development, striving to meet all manner of stringent standards, but they lead dynamic lives as well, filled with companionship, sharing adventures and accomplishments with others whenever possible.
-Whatever direction they pull, they are sure to pull the crowd with them.
+This push and pull can be stressful, but it’s part of this Strategy’s charm.
+These personality types chase their goals relentlessly, but they also indulge their desires and seek out fun.
+Thanks to this balance, they can lead happy and fruitful lives – sharing adventures and accomplishments with others whenever possible.
+Whatever direction these personalities pull, they are sure to pull the crowd with them.